fiverbeyond/In-Otter-Words/_posts/2026-4-1-maryland-man.md

 > being described as a "Maryland Man".
 In this post, I address their objections.

+Kilmar Abrega Garcia became a flashpoint in the struggles for free movement.

+There

 # Even temporary residents are residents

+# Are you from the state you live in?